PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): Network ID
 - `--switchStackId` (string): Switch stack ID
 - `--interfaceId` (string): Interface ID
 - `--dhcpMode` (string): The DHCP mode options for the switch stack interface ('dhcpDisabled', 'dhcpRelay' or 'dhcpServer')
 - `--dhcpRelayServerIps` (array): The DHCP relay server IPs to which DHCP packets would get relayed for the switch stack interface
 - `--dhcpLeaseTime` (string): The DHCP lease time config for the dhcp server running on switch stack interface ('30 minutes', '1 hour', '4 hours', '12 hours', '1 day' or '1 week')
 - `--dnsNameserversOption` (string): The DHCP name server option for the dhcp server running on the switch stack interface ('googlePublicDns', 'openDns' or 'custom')
-- `--dnsCustomNameservers` (array): The DHCP name server IPs when DHCP name server option is 'custom'
+- `--dnsCustomNameservers` (array): The DHCP name server IPs when DHCP name server option is ' custom'
 - `--bootOptionsEnabled` (boolean): Enable DHCP boot options to provide PXE boot options configs for the dhcp server running on the switch stack interface
 - `--bootNextServer` (string): The PXE boot server IP for the DHCP server running on the switch stack interface
 - `--bootFileName` (string): The PXE boot server file name for the DHCP server running on the switch stack interface
 - `--dhcpOptions` (array): Array of DHCP options consisting of code, type and value for the DHCP server running on the switch stack interface
 - `--reservedIpRanges` (array): Array of DHCP reserved IP assignments for the DHCP server running on the switch stack interface
 - `--fixedIpAssignments` (array): Array of DHCP fixed IP assignments for the DHCP server running on the switch stack interface